Gkicks/expense-tracker/README.md

 - The date must:
     - Be in the format DD/MM/YYYY
     - Not be in the future
+    - Not be before 01/01/2000
+        - This date was chosen after a encountered a bug for any dates entered prior to 21/09/1677.
+I wasnted to have a cutoff point and the turn of the century seemed a neat place to have this.
     - Be a valid date
+- I chose not to put in a print statement to tell the user that the date can't be in the future or before 01/01/2000.
+I thought it was very unlikely a user would use the program to enter these dates and, including this information, would make the screen looked cluttered.
+If a user enters a date outside these parameters they will get this information through an error message.

 ![enter-date-gif](assets/gifs/enter-date.gif)